-A student who voluntarily attends or enrolls after his or her 18th birthday is required to attend each school day until the end of the school year and is subject to compulsory attendance laws, if the student is under 21 years old.
-In addition, if a student 18 or older has more than five unexcused absences in a semester the district may revoke the student's enrollment.
+A student who voluntarily attends or enrolls after his or her 18th birthday is required to attend each school day until the end of the school year.
+If a student 18 or older has more than five unexcused absences in a semester the district may revoke the student's enrollment.
 The student's presence on school property thereafter would be unauthorized and may be considered trespassing.
 [See FEA.]